Google Nest Cam Review 2023

 Nest Cam’s Familiar Face feature; excuse the mug

-It’s really easy to set up.
+It’s pretty accurate – it only mis-tagged me two times, and both times I was wearing a hoodie.
+It was really easy to set up, too.
 The first time the Nest Cam sees someone it doesn’t recognize, it asks you to give them a name.
-From then on, it will include that name in the alert so that you know there’s nothing to worry about going on in the living room.
+From then on, if the camera sees that person, it will include their name in the alert.

 Smart Home Automation